 Single Host SDDC starter Configuration for VMware Cloud on AWS

 You can jump start your VMware Cloud on AWS experience with a Single Host SDDC starter configuration.
 This is a time-limited offering designed for you to prove the value of VMware Cloud on AWS in your environment.
 The service life of a Single Host environment is limited to 30 day intervals.
-At any point during the service life of the Single Host SDDC, you can choose to scale up to a production SDDC configuration with four or more hosts, without loss of data.
+At any point during the service life of the Single Host SDDC, you can choose to scale up to a production SDDC configuration with three or more hosts, without loss of data.
 If you do not scale up the Single Host SDDC before the end of the service life, the SDDC is deleted along with all the workloads and data it contains.

 Stretched Clusters for VMware Cloud on AWS

 You can create an SDDC with a cluster that spans two availability zones.
 A vSAN stretched cluster is used to create a single datastore for the cluster and replicate the data across both availability zones.
 If service in one availability zone is disrupted, workload VMs are brought up in the other availability zone.

 The following restrictions apply to stretched clusters:

 A given SDDC can contain either single availability zone clusters or stretched clusters, but not a mix of both.